norcams/docs-enduser/docs/terraform-part1.rst

    :linenos:
    :emphasize-lines: 8-9

 We now have a Terraform execution file that is ready to be used.
+If you decide to use this file, you'll probably want to change at least the two emphasized lines.

 Running Terraform